Norton Logo

 Norton Motorcycles Logo

-For the first time, an addition appeared in the updated sign: a small inscription Motorcycles below the name.
-This made the logo more understandable for modern buyers and added style to it since TVS decided to start hand-assembling luxury bikes.
+For the first time, an addition appeared on the updated sign: a small inscription ‘Motorcycles’ below the name.
+This made the logo more understandable to modern buyers and added style, as TVS began hand-assembling luxury bikes.

 Font and Colors

-The main color of the logo is black.
-It reads the reliability, consistency, and powerful characteristics of superbikes.
-The shade conveys the global fame and scale of the company.
+The logo’s main color is black.
+It captures the reliability, consistency, and power of superbikes.
+The shade conveys the company’s global fame and scale.

-The font is Noelle Serif modified, unique due to the transformation of the letters N and T. It resembles the Arabic script, which makes it fabulous, alluding to the legendary speed of the models and the history of racing victories.
+The font is Noelle Serif, a unique typeface characterized by the transformation of the letters N and T. It resembles Arabic script, lending it a distinctive quality that alludes to the legendary speed of the models and their racing victories.